fenxu/azure-powershell-docs-prod/azure/Storage/Azure.Storage/v1.1.6/New-AzureStorageTable.md

 ```

 ## DESCRIPTION
-The **New-AzureStorageTable** cmdlet creates a storage table associated with the storage account in azure_2.
+The **New-AzureStorageTable** cmdlet creates a storage table associated with the storage account in Azure.

 ## EXAMPLES